openvinotoolkit/datumaro/README.md

       - for detection task, based on bboxes
       - for re-identification task, based on labels, avoiding having same IDs in training and test splits
+  - Sampling a dataset
+    - analyzes inference result from the given dataset and selects the ‘best’ and the ‘least amount of’ samples for annotation.
+    - Select the sample that best suits model training.
+      - sampling with Entropy based algorithm
 - Dataset quality checking
   - Simple checking for errors
   - Comparison with model infernece